elixir-europe/BioHackathon-projects-2020/projects/3/README.md

 Castrense Savojardo castrense.savojardo2@unibo.it

 Pier Luigi Martelli pierluigi.martelli@unibo.it

 ### Nominated participant(s)

 Castrense Savojardo castrense.savojardo2@unibo.it

 Pier Luigi Martelli pierluigi.martelli@unibo.it

 ## Expected outcomes

-The ideal final outcome would be a draft ELIXIR Service Bundle that can link together different workflows, tools and literature resources, and can provide a platform for a quick response in case of an outbreak, for example finding candidates for drug retargeting or finding phenotypes naturally resistant to the infection.
+The ideal final outcome would be a draft ELIXIR Service Bundle that can link together different tools and databases, and can provide a platform for a quick response in case of an outbreak, for example finding candidates for drug retargeting or finding phenotypes naturally resistant to the infection.

 Possible outcomes are:
 - Collection and detailed description of tools and databases